NOAA Coastal Management Fellowship

 The NOAA Coastal Management Fellowship was established to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
+In 2025, six fellows will be placed with state coastal programs in Maine, Massachusetts, New Hampshire, North Carolina, Oregon and U.S. Virgin Islands.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
 Coastal Management Fellows work on substantive state-level coastal resource management issues that pertain to federal management policies and regulations.

 Lindsey Williams, Ph.D.